 In her free time, she enjoys spending time with her pup, family or friends, playing hockey, or soccer!

-She has been working with the body for 10 years in various ways, from personal training, Fascial Stretch Therapy, Massage Therapy and now Osteopathy; including visceral, cranial, proprioceptive techniques and more.
-Her goal is to keep the body in balance, believing your body is the guide and has everything it needs to function optimally, but sometimes just needs a little assistance!
+She has been working with the body for 10 years in various ways, from personal training, Fascial Stretch Therapy (FST), Massage Therapy and now focuses on Osteopathic Manual Therapy.
+Her treatment modalities include gentle structural mobilization, visceral manipulation, cranial techniques, proprioceptive techniques, plus more.
+Her approach is to let the patient’s body be the guide, not to force change upon it.
+She believes that the body inherently has everything it needs to function optimally, but sometimes just needs a little help to get balanced after trauma.

-In her spare time she loves to travel, enjoy time with her pup, husband and son, pilates and yoga.
+In her spare time she loves to travel, enjoys time with her husband, sons and their pup, and regularly practices Pilates and yoga.